 In addition, it is used in drills.
 Hole saws commonly have a pilot drill bit at the center to prevent the saw teeth from moving.

-- Portable drills used should produce considerable torque at low speed.
+- Portable drills used should produce considerable torque at low speeds.

 - Hole saws may bind if choked with dust and if allowed to go a bit far from the planned hole’s central axis.